 Difference Between Dividend and Growth

-In case of the dividend, the excess return that is earned on the stock is declared and shared with the investors and the excess of profits are withdrawn only as dividends whereas in the growth model, the excess return that is earned is re-invested and the profits are materialized only when the same are redeemed or sold.
+In the case of the dividend, the excess return earned on the stock is declared and shared with the investors.
+The excess profits are withdrawn only as dividends, whereas in the growth model, the excess return earned is re-invested, and the profits are materialized only when the same are redeemed or sold.

 There are two types of investment sets – Growth and Dividend.
 Both types of investments have their advantages and disadvantages.
 The investment type depends on the investment horizon and circumstances and the objective of the investment for which the investment has been made.

-Generally, the term growth and dividend are used in the mutual fund’s world where these are the two kinds of mutual funds currently available in the open market.
+Generally, the terms growth and dividend are used in the mutual fund world, where these are the two kinds of mutual funds currently available in the open market.

 Dividends vs Growth Infographics